A multigrid scheme for 3D Monge-Amp\`ere equations: Introduction

 A significant challenge in computing solutions of the \MA equation is the need to enforce an additional constraint that the solution be convex; without this, the solution is not unique.
 In two-dimensions, for example, the \MA equation will typically have two solutions: one convex and one concave.
 The situation becomes more complicated at the discrete level.
 For a two-dimensional problem with $N$ discretization points, a finite difference scheme will typically admit $2^N$ different solutions~\cite{Feng2013}.
 In three-dimensions, the problem becomes still more complicated.
-In two-dimesions, the correct solution can be selected by choosing the solution that has a positive Laplacian.
-This is equivalent to selecting the smallest root of a quadratic equation.
-However, in three-dimensions, positivity of the Laplacian and the \MA operator is not enough to guarantee convexity.
-Using monotone schemes, convexity can be enforced by separately computing the positive and negative parts of various second directional derivatives.
+In two-{dimensions}, the correct solution can be selected by choosing the solution that has a positive Laplacian.
+This is equivalent to selecting the smallest root of a quadratic equation. {This structure was exploited by the Gauss-Seidel and iterative Poisson methods developed in~\cite{Benamou2010}.
+However, in three-dimensions, positivity of the Laplacian (sum of the eigenvalues of the Hessian) and the \MA operator (product of the eigenvalues) is not enough to guarantee convexity (positivity of all three eigenvalues).} Using monotone schemes, convexity can be enforced by separately computing the positive and negative parts of various second directional derivatives.

 In this paper, we focus on fast solution methods for the three-dimensional \MA operator, with a given source function which is positive and continuous in a convex domain $\Omega\subset \IR^3$,

 with a given Dirichlet boundary condition